Benefits Of Dog Allergy Testing

-You may be familiar with dog allergy testing.
-This is helpful when your fur-baby's itching and you don't know why, it could be an allergy.
+You may be familiar with dog allergy testing, while others might not have heard of it.
+An allergy test for dogs is helpful when your dog is itching, snoring, or scratching and you don't know why.
+It could be an allergy.
 But how do you know that your dog's itchy skin is already a sign of allergies?

 Just like us, our dogs can be allergic to a lot of things.
 For us, as pet parents, it shouldn't be a guessing game forever.
-In this article, you will learn the different benefits of testing your dogs for allergies and how you can manage allergies in your fur-baby that could one day save your dog’s life!
+In this article, you will learn the different benefits of testing your dogs for allergies and how you can manage allergies in your furbaby that can help them be more comfortable.

 Dog allergens can be categorized into groups:

 - Contact allergy.
-This includes grasses, weeds, plants, dust mites, and molds.
+This includes grasses, weeds, plants, dust mites, and molds that may cause an allergic reaction to your dog when they get in contact with it.

 - Flea allergies.
 These allergens include flea and tick bites.

 - Food allergies.
-This includes different kinds of protein and dog food ingredients like chicken, corn, wheat, etc.
+This includes different kinds of protein and dog food ingredients that your dog could be allergic to like chicken, corn, wheat, etc.

 Signs of allergies can include, but are not limited to:

 There are hundreds of allergens present in the environment that might affect our dogs.
-Some allergens can be easily avoided, some are difficult like dust and mold spores as they are difficult to see.
+Some allergens can be easily avoided, some are difficult like dust and mold spores as they can hardly be seen.
 Less common allergens that your dog may also be exposed to regularly are cigarette smoke, trees, and weed pollens.
+Since there are a number of allergens in the everyday environment, it can be difficult to determine what is causing an allergic reaction in your dog.
+This is where allergy tests for dogs come in.

-Allergy testing is the excellent diagnostic tool and the superior path to treatment for fur-babies that are suffering from moderate and severe allergies.
+Dog allergy testing is the excellent diagnostic tool and the superior path to treatment for furbabies that are suffering from moderate and severe allergies.
 There are several different testing methods available.

 The two most common procedures for allergy testing in dogs are intradermal skin testing and blood (serum) testing.